RamblingCookieMonster/PSRabbitMq/README.md

 * 2015/6/23
   * Added option for SSL connections
   * Added option for authentication
-  * Created public New-RabbitMqConnectionFactory function to simplify handling the new options
+  * Created public New-RabbitMQConnectionFactory function to simplify handling the new options
-  * Created Add-RabbitMqConnCred private function to extract username/password from cred and add to factory
+  * Created Add-RabbitMQConnCred private function to extract username/password from cred and add to factory
-  * Created New-RabbitMqSslOption private function to simplify setting SSL options.
+  * Created New-RabbitMQSslOption private function to simplify setting SSL options.
     * Note: the CertPath/CertPhrase/AcceptablePolicyErrors aren't specified by any calls to the function.
 Have not tested these.
-  * Renamed private parse function to ConvertFrom-RabbitMqDelivery, made it public.
-Allows parsing from Register-RabbitMqEvent.
+  * Renamed private parse function to ConvertFrom-RabbitMQDelivery, made it public.
+Allows parsing from Register-RabbitMQEvent.
   * Wasn't sure how these were being used.
 Added handling for specifying an existing queue name and associated details (e.g. durable)
   * Converted timeouts to seconds
   * Added a LoopInterval (seconds) parameter for dequeue timeout